-The Training with Industry (TWI) Program is a work-experience program to provide an extensive exposure to managerial techniques and industrial procedures within corporate America to competitively selected officers.
+The Training with Industry (TWI) program is a work-experience program to provide an extensive exposure to managerial techniques and industrial procedures within corporate America to competitively selected officers.
 The Army Acquisition Corps offers this assignment to highly motivated and skilled officers in the grade of O3-O5.
-Applicants backgrounds are matched up against desired and required skills of the specific companies.
+Applicant backgrounds are matched up against desired and required skills of the specific companies.
 Training received is normally not available either through the military school system or civilian university system.

 Following the participants’ tenure at the industry, they are placed in a validated utilization assignment.
 Participants also incur an active duty service obligation of three for one computed in days.

 Army AL&T News features an article on how the Training with Industry program brings best practices from the private sector to Army acquisition: Participants Detail the Multiple, Mutual Benefits of TWI

 Please contact Ms. Michelle Houston at email@example.com to request the application and also to submit your completed application.
 Application windows are normally June to August with a starting date of the following summer.

 The Army’s Training with Industry (TWI) program is a one year work-experience training program designed to take selected officers out of the military environment and expose them to the latest commercial business practices, organizational structures and cultures, technology development processes, and the latest corporate management techniques.
 This assignment will be unlike any you have had or will have in the future.

 The companies that partner with the Army in this training program are developers of innovative, cutting-edge technologies and/or established business leaders in their respective fields.
 Companies are adjusted each year to ensure we are capturing the best of breed in industry.
 Some of the companies that currently support the program are shown on the map below.